-Have you suffered an injury at a theme park?
+suffered an injury at a theme park? you Likely Have a personal injury claim to pursue

-If you have suffered an injury at a theme park, you may very well have a personal injury claim to pursue.
 A 41 year old Texan in the United States who was visiting a Theme Park, was caught on video sliding off the side of a large waterslide as he rounded a bend in the ride, and falling to the rocky cliffs below, breaking his arm, leg and multiple ribs.

 He was indeed lucky to be alive.
 The video went viral and became internationally newsworthy, because the video encapsulated the very thing we all fear most when entering any ride at an amusement park.

 Man at US theme park too big for ride and suffers injury

 Unless the man was clearly told by the ride attendants that he was too big for the waterslide and thus could not enter it, but he still did so, then he will likely have a personal injury claim to pursue against the theme park operator.

 The theme park where the man fell off the waterslide in the US had a duty of care to identify that it was unsafe for the man to enter the ride due to his size, and all reasonable steps should have been taken to warn him of this and stop him from doing so.
-The park breached that duty of care.

 Many people think that because the theme park posts signs stating that one enters a theme park or a "scary" ride at their own risk, they cannot then claim for injuries sustained whilst undertaking the ride or theme park activity.
-This is not the case.

 Theme park operators have a high duty of care to park entrants, as well as contractual duties

 Also, as in the case of the man in the US, if there are any restrictions for certain persons participating in a ride or activity, those restrictions need to be properly advised to customers, and those entering the ride properly supervised to ensure they are not in breach of those restrictions.

 Psychiatric injuries can also occur as a result of malfunctioning amusement park rides

-Injuries can also be purely psychiatric in nature.
-For example, we have handled claims for a couple who were in real fear for their lives when a theme park ride they were enjoying suddenly came to a jolting halt, and parts of the ride started to fall about them.
+Injuries can also be purely psychiatric in nature, for example, we have handled claims for a couple who were in real fear for their lives when a theme park ride they were enjoying suddenly came to a jolting halt, and parts of the ride started to fall about them.

 Not so amusing when stuck in the pipe of a waterslide

-We have also been engaged in a claim where our client sued for injuries she sustained after getting stuck in a waterslide she was sliding through.
+We have also been engaged in a claim where our client sued for injuries she sustained after getting stuck in a water slide she was sliding through.
 It was not that she was too big for the ride as in the recent US case, rather the malfunction was caused by a defect resulting in a sudden drop in water pressure.

 The theme park capital of Australia is of course, the Gold Coast, with the majority of Australia's largest amusement and theme parks situated in this area, and therefore this article is relevant to our Gold Coast and Brisbane clientele, as well as visiting tourists who have sustained injuries at our local theme parks.